 Take a trip back in time with this iconic Yiddish-language gem.
-Join us at the Samantha Woll Center for Jewish Detroit (home of Isaac Agree Downtown Synagogue) for a beloved Yiddish cinema classic, Tevye (1939), the powerful story that inspired Fiddler on the Roof.
+Join us at the Samantha Woll Center for Jewish Detroit (home of Isaac Agree Downtown Synagogue) for a beloved Yiddish cinema classic, Tevya (1939), the powerful story that inspired Fiddler on the Roof.
+This film is on loan from the National Center for Jewish Film.

-An introduction to the film will be provided by Hannah Mills a freelance researcher and translator based in Oak Park, MI.
-An enthusiastic student of Yiddish language and culture since 2018, she has studied at Indiana University Bloomington, the Yiddish Book Center, and the YIVO Institute.
+Hannah Mills, an enthusiastic student of Yiddish language and culture since 2018, she has studied at Indiana University Bloomington, the Yiddish Book Center, and the YIVO Institute.
 She ran the Next Generation Speakers Program at The Zekelman Holocaust Center for three years and loves helping Jewish people connect to their place in Jewish history.

 Co-hosted with Isaac Agree Downtown Synagogue and Congregation T'chiyah